 One feature from the immortal winter of 1969.

 For more than forty years now I’ve been raving — thankfully, in awe — about the winter of 1969.
 For once we easterner skier had all the snow we could want.
 Up in Maine houses stayed buried for months.
 We had full snow cover at Sugarloaf from early November of 1968, and the resort closed its lifts long before there was a bare spot: we season ticket holders would have run the place ragged everyday into June without many new pennies trickling into the coffers.
-But that’s OK: by late April, and May, we had moved over to Mount Washington: to ski Tuckerman’s Ravine: for the first year in memory when the notorious Lip, 60 or so degrees steep, held snow, was actually skiable!
+But that’s OK: by late April, and May, we had moved over to Mount Washington: to ski Tuckerman’s Ravine: for the first year in memory when the notorious Lip, 60 or so degrees steep, held snow, was actually skiable! (if you’re very strong and insanely brave, that is).

 Hell, at Tuckerman’s Ravine that year I enjoyed winter conditions right through April! light, fresh snow: perfect.